Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Java SE 9

-Modularity – Jigsaw Project
+Modularity – Project Jigsaw

-• reducing conflicts between versions,
+• reduce conflicts between versions,

-• adding encapsulation,
+• add encapsulation,

-• higher security,
+• provide higher security,

-• higher performance,
+• provide higher performance,

-• customized runtime JDK with smaller size.
+• provide customized runtime JDK with smaller size.

 Private methods in Java interfaces